milos-p-lab/VB6-on-Windows-11/README.md

 You could — but certain legacy behaviors (e.g., precise startup timing, COM interop, message handling, or agent-like UI features) can’t be easily replicated in .NET or Java.

-For example, utilities like `delaycmd.exe` (included here) allow precise control over when and how a dependent application is launched.
+For example, utilities like `delaycmd.exe` allow precise control over when and how a dependent application is launched.
 This can be critical when dealing with shell extensions, startup scripts, or software requiring legacy timing patterns that modern `Process.Start()` (C#) or `Runtime.exec()` (Java) don't handle well.

 ---